-Moderna is testing a COVID vaccine on humans.
+Moderna is testing a COVID-19 vaccine on humans.
 This is what they’re not telling you

 News!
-Moderna reported positive Phase I testing results for its COVID-19 vaccine, and will begin Phase III testing it on 30,000 humans in two weeks.
+Moderna reported positive Phase I testing results for its COVID-19 vaccine and will begin Phase III testing it on 30,000 humans in two weeks.
+(Separate Phase II trials are underway.)
 “No matter how you slice this, this is good news,” Dr. Anthony Fauci, our national bearer of bad news, told the Associated Press.

 Does this mean we’re saved?